Tameness from Large Cardinal Axioms: Strongly Compact

 In this section, we prefer to use the latter ultrafilter formulation because it is more model-theoretic in nature.
-In the next section, on measurable cardinals, we discuss the elementary embedding formulation of a large cardinal that is preferred by set theorists.\\
+In the next section, on measurable cardinals, we discuss the elementary embedding formulation of a large cardinal that is preferred by set theorists.

-We briefly recall some of the well-known facts about ($\omega$-complete) ultrafilters and models of first order theories; note that $K = (Mod\te{ }T, \prec)$ for first order $T$ is an AEC essentially below $\omega$ (see Definition \ref{essbelow}).
-The most basic and fundamental fact about ultraproducts is \L os' Theorem, which tells us that $Mod \te{ } T$ is closed under ultraproducts:
+The most basic and fundamental model-theoretic fact about ultraproducts is \L o\'{s}' Theorem, which tells us that $Mod \te{ } T$ is closed under ultraproducts.
+We wish to prove a version of \L o\'{s}' Theorem for AECs.
+This will generalize the version for $L_{\kappa, \omega}$ when $\kappa$ is measureable.